dokasto/naija-phone-number/README.md

 ### Usage

-This library assumes that you already know that Nigerian numbers are prefixed by `+234` and you should not expect your users to type that.
+This module assumes that you already know that Nigerian numbers are prefixed by `+234` and you should not expect your users to type that.
 Instead your UI should look something like this.

 ```